MichalOp/ReversiAI/README.md

-#ReversiAI
+# ReversiAI
-###An attempt at recreating AlphaGo Zero algorithm for Reversi
+### An attempt at recreating AlphaGo Zero algorithm for Reversi

-AI for playing reversi using Monte Carlo Tree Search with a neural network as a heuristic, trained by self-play.
+AI for playing Reversi using Monte Carlo Tree Search with a neural network as a heuristic, trained by self-play.

 `reversi_trainer.py` trains a network. `reversi_tester.py` allows for running test games against random agent.